sharadregoti/tyk-docs/tyk-docs/content/planning-for-production/monitoring.md

 The infrastructure and engineering team can take advantage of real-time quantitative data by using monitoring tools to help identify trends, set alerts when a system breaks, determine the root cause of the problem and mitigate the issue.

 The two main questions that your monitoring system should address: _what’s broken (symptom)_, and _why (cause)_?
-Successful monitoring and alerting systems should identify areas to scale, backend issues that impact users, and drive value across the organisation to improve business performance.
+Successful monitoring and alerting systems should identify areas to scale, backend issues that impact users, and drive value across the organization to improve business performance.

 ### Why is it important?